Workers at Philadelphia Whole Foods vote to form first union for Amazon-owned supermarket chain

 In November, when the Philadelphia workers first filed their formal petition to hold the union vote, UFCW said in a statement they were fighting for better compensation and working conditions at “one of the most profitable organic grocers in the world.”

-Some workers at the Philadelphia location had worked for the supermarket chain for decades, the statement said – but many still “struggle to afford rent, healthcare, childcare, and other basic necessities.”
+Some employees at the Philadelphia location had worked for the supermarket chain for decades, the statement said – but many still “struggle to afford rent, healthcare, childcare, and other basic necessities.”

+“I believe workers’ rights are definitely under threat and this is one way we can fight back,” one Whole Foods worker named Leeya said in an Instagram video posted by a group of workers at the Center City store.

+Another worker, identified as Ben, pointed to the rising cost of living.
+“We need improvement to our actual material conditions,” he said in the video, which was shared the day before the vote.

 The-CNN-Wire